Executive Board

 Megan Rae, Ramsey County SOS Sexual Violence Services (2024-2025)

-I’ve been working in the field of relationship violence for approx. 16 years; starting in higher education as a teacher and trainer in 2009 focusing on healthy relationships/violence, transitioning into non-profit direct services for domestic violence and sexual assault victims/survivors in 2017, and currently working as the Legal Services Coordinator at Sexual Violence Services in Ramsey County since June 2022.
+“I’ve worked in the field of relationship violence for approx. 16 years; opening my own training/education company in 2009.
+In 2017, I started providing direct services for domestic violence and sexual assault victims/survivors in Hennepin County and currently work as the Legal Services Coordinator at Sexual Violence Services in Ramsey County since June 2022.

 Tara Ferguson Lopez, Hennepin County Attorney’s Office (2020-2024)